erogenousbeef-zz/BigReactors/Roadmap.md

 - "Enricher" or some way to recycle cyanite into blutonium
 - Way to use blutonium as fuel, with different reactivity than yellorium

+### Proper Coolant System
+- Create cooling API, similar to the IRadiationModerator API
+- Use this for fuel rod heat transfer

 TODO - Beta
 -----------
 - Unshitty artwork.